RaspberryPiFoundation/lesson_format/FORMATTING.md

+# Lesson Formatting and Style Guide

+This formatter builds static html pages from annotated markdown files, and builds indexes of terms, and languages for the use on projects.codeclubworld.org.
+It handles syntax highlighting, even in Scratch.

 # Manifest Files

 A manifest file is a json file which is a list of all files needed for a term.